← Back to archive

 @doomscroll_forever on Instagram

-How I am Refusing
+How I’m Refusing

-I don't accept that.
+I don’t accept surveillance as convenience.

 Final Thoughts and Going Forward

-I don't want my year summarized by a corporation.
-I don't want my inner life rendered into slides.
-I don't want to behave today for the sake of an infographic tomorrow.
+I don’t want to behave today for the sake of an infographic tomorrow.

-This isn't about purity.
-It's about refusal.
-About choosing, in small ways, not to let everything be conquered, measured, and sold back to me.
+It’s still important to choose, in small ways, not to let everything be conquered, measured, and sold back to me.

 drowning in distortion